corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Instead, invest in a good book if you can.
-Books are not yet outdated and you can read them online, add personal notes, type out the code yourself and get a "spacial overview" of the depth of the content.
+Books are not yet outdated and you can read them online, add personal notes, type out the code yourself and get a "spatial overview" of the depth of the content.

 Similarly, if you're serious about using Rust professionally, buy a course or get your boss to invest in a trainer.
 Of course, I'm super biased here as I run a Rust consultancy, but I truly believe that it will save you and your company countless hours and will set you up for long-term success.
 Think about it: you will work with this codebase for years to come.
 Better make that experience a pleasant one.
 A good trainer, just like a good teacher, will not go through the Rust book with you, but watch you program Rust in the wild and give you personalized feedback about your weak spots.